-Nicky Henderson secured the highest strike rates in November, December and January, but this month he has to settle for a close second.
-Champion trainer Paul Nicholls heads the list, but overall returns have produced losses equating to around 9p in the £.
-Having said that there are two courses where Nicholls has done particularly well in February – firstly Sandown with 12 wins from 30 (SR 40%) for a profit of £12.59 (ROI +42%); secondly Newbury with 17 wins from 45 (SR 37.8%) for a profit of £35.30 (ROI +78.4%).
-He also has a profitable record in class 1 events thanks to 27 wins from 100 (SR 27%) for a profit of £24.15 (ROI +24.2%).
+Nicky Henderson secured the highest strike rates in November, December and January, and has managed to make it four months in a row.
+However, losses are steep especially considering the strike rate.
+Champion trainer Paul Nicholls is second on the list, and his overall returns although great are still better than Hendersons’.
+Despite overall losses, there are two courses where Nicholls has done particularly well in February – firstly Sandown with 14 wins from 35 (SR 40%) for a profit of £13.82 (ROI +39.5%); secondly Newbury with 18 wins from 55 (SR 32.7%) for a profit of £29.05 (ROI +52.8%).

 As I always point out in these articles, it is also worth knowing which trainers perform poorly / underperform in this month.
 Here are the trainers with the lowest strike rates: